 - Elizabeth Fern, English Ivy and others I haven’t learned about out there will also help clear indoor air toxins from your environment.

-My Favorite Houseplant for Cleaning Air Inside My Home…
+Snake plant: A GREAT Houseplant for Cleaning Air Inside Your Home

 Are Houseplants Bad Though?